Fabric Commands

 Cannot execute the query due to missing WHERE clause on the IID column.

-• SET DEFAULT command, can be used to reset all the related parameters set on a session level to their default value.
+• SET DEFAULT command, can be used to reset all related session-level parameters to their default value.

-• SET DB_PROXY command, can be used to activate an operations' scope toward the specified DB interface, so that until it is turned off, all operations are done against this interface.
+• SET DB_PROXY command, can be used to activate the scope of the operations for a specified DB interface; all operations will then use this interface until deactivated.

 • Syntax: SET DB_PROXY [= <interface name>]

-• If interface name is not specified, the command will show the current interface name.
+• If the interface name is not specified, the command will show the current interface name.

 • To turn it off use: set db_proxy=off.

-• A new parameter was added to config.ini called ENABLE_DB_INTERFACE_PROXY, it is set by default to FALSE.
-Set it to TRUE to enable using this new command.
+• A new parameter — ENABLE_DB_INTERFACE_PROXY — was added to the config.ini file; it is set by default to false.
+Set it to true to enable using this new command.

 • SET BUFFER_RESULT_SET command, enables uploading all the following SELECT statements from Fabric to memory.